William Newman (computer scientist): Research and career

 Newman completed a PhD in Computer Graphics at Imperial College London in 1968 under the supervision of Professor Bill Elliott.
 For his PhD project he produced the Reaction Handler, a system for organising the elements of a graphical user interface that is often referred to as the first user interface management system (UIMS).
 He then joined Ivan Sutherland's research team developing software for interactive computer graphics systems, first at Harvard and then the University of Utah.
-He then held teaching and research positions at Queen Mary College London, University of California at Irvine and the University of Utah.
+He then held teaching and research positions at Queen Mary College London, University of California, Irvine and the University of Utah.

 Between 1973 and 1979, Newman worked at the Xerox Palo Alto Research Center (Xerox PARC) where he was involved in the development of several of the software components for the Alto, Xerox's pioneering personal computer.
 He independently developed Markup (1975), an early interactive drawing (paint) program.
 With Bob Sproull he developed Press, a page description language for printers that was a precursor to PostScript; and with Timothy Mott he developed Officetalk Zero, a prototype office system.
 All of them saw use in early versions of the Alto system.
 Markup included what was almost certainly the first instance of the use of pop-up menus.
 (Further details on Markup and Press can be found in the Alto User's Handbook).

 In 1973, Newman and Bob Sproull published Principles of Interactive Computer Graphics; a second edition was published in 1979.
 This was the first comprehensive textbook on computer graphics and was regarded as the graphics "bible" until it was succeeded by Foley and van Dam's Computer Graphics: Principles and Practice.

 Newman went on to manage a research team at the Xerox Research Centre Europe, Cambridge, UK.
-With Margery Eldridge and Mik Lamming he pursued a research project in Activity-Based Information Retrieval’ (AIR).
+With Margery Eldridge and Mik Lamming he pursued a research project in Activity-Based Information Retrieval' (AIR).
 The basic hypothesis of the project was that if contextual data about human activities can be automatically captured and later presented as recognisable descriptions of past episodes, then human memory of those past episodes can be improved.

 With his wife Karmen Guevara, he founded a company in 1986, Beta Chi Design, which was instrumental in introducing human-computer interaction and user-centred design practice to the UK, through workshops held across the UK, drawing on expertise gained while working with Xerox PARC.

 Newman subsequently undertook research in human–computer interaction with the aim of identifying measurable parameters that characterise the quality of interaction.
 He developed an approach based on Critical Parameters for designing interactive systems that deliver tangible performance improvements to the user.
 In 1995 he published the textbook Interactive System Design with Mik Lamming incorporating those ideas.

 After leaving Xerox, Newman worked as a consultant, advising a number of organisations on interactive systems design.
 He was also an honorary professor at University College London, lecturing at its Interaction Centre (UCLIC), at Cambridge University and at the Technische Universität Darmstadt.